Learning in Stackelberg Games with Non-myopic Agents: Introduction

+In behavioral economics and psychology, there is a well-documented empirical phenomenon of individuals preferring immediate but poorer rewards over greater delayed rewards \citep{ferrari1995procrastination, national1999pathological}.
+This impatience is often modeled via utility discounting \citep{steel2007nature, ross2012midbrain, kirby1999heroin, suranovic1999economic}, with \cite{kirby1999heroin} specifically comparing discount rates between drug users and non-users.
+More broadly, the field of picoeconomics explores the psychological roots of this behavior and its implications for decision-making \citep{ainslie1992picoeconomics}.
+While this literature generally favors hyperbolic discounting \citep{laibson1997golden}, compared to this work's geometric discount model, we note that our multi-threaded algorithms rely quite weakly on this modeling choice.
+In particular, we observe favorable performance in empirical simulations of multi-threaded \Clinch{} against hyperbolic discounting agents (see Remark~\ref{rem:hyperbolic-discounting}).

-Our results in Section~\ref{sec:demand} relate to two lines of work in the multi-armed bandit literature.
-First, learning in multi-armed bandits with delayed feedback has been studied under various assumptions, initially with stochastic arm-independent delays \citep{joulani2013online}, later with arm-dependent delays \citep{gael20stochastic,lancewicki2021stochastic}, and also with the added difficulty of aggregated feedback \citep{pike2018bandits}.
-Our analysis in \Cref{sec:demand} extends that of \citet{lancewicki2021stochastic} to account for adversarial perturbations.
-Second, multi-armed bandits with adversarial corruptions have been studied as a notion of robustness to corrupted feedback \cite{LykourisMirrokniPaesLeme18,GuptaKorenTalwar19,ZimmertSeldin21}.
-Unlike our setting where rewards can be perturbed slightly in every round, this line of work assumes that the feedback can be completely adversarial in some of the rounds and purely stochastic otherwise.
+Our results have similarities to several lines of work in the multi-armed bandit literature.
+First, multi-armed bandits with delayed feedback has been studied extensively in various settings, initially with stochastic arm-independent delays \citep{joulani2013online,vernade2017}, later with arm-dependent delays \citep{gael20stochastic,lancewicki2021stochastic}, and also with feedback aggregation \citep{pike2018bandits}.
+Our analysis in Section~\ref{ssec:demand} extends that of \cite{lancewicki2021stochastic} to handle adversarial perturbations.
+Second, multi-armed bandits with adversarial corruptions have been well-explored \citep{LykourisMirrokniPaesLeme18,GuptaKorenTalwar19,ZimmertSeldin21}.
+Unlike our setting where the agent acts according to a non-myopic behavioral model, this line of work assumes that the feedback can be completely adversarial in a bounded number of rounds $C$ and purely stochastic otherwise.
+That said, our handling of unknown discount factor uses the multi-threading paradigm from this literature \citep{LykourisMirrokniPaesLeme18} and draws an interesting connection between the role of feedback delays in non-myopic learning and the role of the corruption budget $C$.